FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

    To clone your fork of the FtcRobotController, follow these steps:

    #.
-Click the green ":octicon:`code;1em;sd-text-info` Code" button shown in the image above.
+Click the green ":octicon:`code;1em;sd-text-info` Code" button shown in
+      the image above.
    #.
 Ensure the "Local" and "HTTPS" sub-tabs are selected.
    #.
-Click the ":octicon:`copy;1em;sd-text-info`" button to copy the url in the text entry box.
+Click the ":octicon:`copy;1em;sd-text-info`" button to copy the url in
+      the text entry box.
    #.
-Open a "Git Bash" shell (via the Search bar in Windows)
+Open a "Git Bash" shell in a suitable directory.
+This is easily done
+      on Windows by opening the File Explorer, finding the directory you want to clone the repository into, right clicking on that directory folder and selecting "Git Bash here"
    #.
 Within the Git Bash shell, execute the following command

       .. code-block:: bash

          git clone <copied-url>

 #.
-Git will sync a clone of your repository.
+Git will download a clone of your repository.
 When it's done, Code away...

 #.
 This is the point where you can create a branch for feature development, if
    desired.
-To create a branch, we can create and swap to a new branch via the following `git-checkout <https://git-scm.com/docs/git-checkout>`_ command:
+To create a branch, we can create and switch to a new branch via the following `git-checkout <https://git-scm.com/docs/git-checkout>`_ command:

    .. code-block:: bash